Chaitrali-tambe/az-900-Notes/8-SaaS-as-Service.md

   ► Accessibility: Accessible from anywhere with an internet connection.
   ► Predictable Cost: Usually subscription-based pricing.
 ▫ Cons:
-  ► Limited Flexibility: Little to no customization of the software functionality.
+  ► Limited Flexibility : Little to no customization of the software functionality.
-  ► Data Security/Control: Rely entirely on the vendor for security and data integrity.
+  ► Data Security/Control : Rely entirely on the vendor for security and data integrity.